Are Dryers Bad for the Environment? 6 Facts You Should Know

 However, an electric clothes horse works by heating the rungs, while other kinds have small fans blowing air onto the clothes.

-These appear to use less electricity than conventional tumble dryers.
+These generally use less electricity than conventional tumble dryers.

 Dryer Balls